apache/storm-site/_posts/2024-11-28-storm271-released.md

 This release includes new features as well as a number of code improvements, bug fixes and library updates.
 We encourage users of previous versions to upgrade to this latest release.

+Note: This is the last release supporting Java 11.
+Future releases will require Java 17+ or later (currently under discussion).

 Thanks
 ------
 Special thanks are due to all those who have contributed to Apache Storm -- whether